Philip Pullman: Presidency of the Society of Authors

 In 2013, Pullman was elected President of the Society of Authors – the "ultimate honour" awarded by the British writers' body, and a position first held by Alfred, Lord Tennyson.
 In January 2016, Pullman resigned as patron of the Oxford Literary Festival in support of the Society of Authors' campaign for writers to be paid fees at festivals and drew attention to the poor remuneration of writers.

 On 10 August 2021, Pullman tweeted a response to what he wrongly thought was criticism of Kate Clanchy's teaching memoir Some Kids I Taught and What They Taught Me.
 His tweet said that those who condemn a book without reading it would be at home with "Boko Haram and the Taliban."
 Pullman later deleted the tweet and apologised.
-On the 11th of August The Society of Authors put out a statement and an interview with Chair of Management Committee Joanne Harris which were described by The Guardian as the society "distancing" itself from Pullman.
-Pullman resigned his presidency, later stating that the management committee urging him to apologise for something he hadn't done had been a factor in his decision to stand down.
-He later criticised Harris for her "facetious and flippant" public comments and stated that the Society of Authors had become a "vehicle for gesture politics" and called for external review and reform of the organisation.
+On 11 August The Society of Authors put out a statement which was described by The Guardian as the society "distancing" itself from Pullman.
+Pullman resigned his presidency, stating that he would not have been free to express his personal opinions if he had remained.
+He later stated that the Society of Authors had become a "vehicle for gesture politics" and called for external review and reform of the organisation.

+Israel-Palestine

+Pullman has been a long-term vocal supporter of Palestinian rights.

+In 2010, Pullman was a patron of the Palestine Festival of Literature, where he said "Every literary act, whether it is a great epic poem or an honest piece of journalism or a simple nonsense tale for children is a blow against the forces of stupidity and ignorance and darkness … The Palestine Festival of Literature exists to do just that – and I salute it for its work.
+Not only this year but for as long as it is necessary."

+In June 2020, he signed an open letter calling for the end to Israel's annexation of the West Bank.
+In 2024, Pullman expressed concern at the Royal Society of Literature's alleged 'censorship' of Israeli criticism in its magazine.
+In December 2025, Pullman was one of over 200 cultural figures that signed an open letter calling for the release of jailed Palestinian leader Marwan Barghouti.